 - Skyserv Manolis Andronikos Lounge – Location: Main Terminal, Airside, next to Gate A3.

-- Mouzenidis VIP Lounge – Location: Airside, International Departures Hall.
+- The Lounge Thessaloniki – Location: Airside, International Departures Hall, 2nd Floor.

 If you are a First or Business Class traveller you may have access to the lounges listed below.
 For more information, check the airline’s website.

 - Aegean Business Lounge – Location: Main Terminal, Airside.

-- Athina Airport Hotel – (5 minute drive from the airport) Free airport shuttle. » Check Rates
+- Athina Airport Hotel – Free airport shuttle is available. » Check Rates

-- Avalon Hotel – (8 minutes from the airport) Free roundtrip airport shuttle, upon request. » Check Rates
+- Avalon Hotel – Free airport shuttle is available upon request. » Check Rates